Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 * **Line 5** - Sub-Format version identifier.

 If a sub-format name exists it is not limited to any characters.
 A MIFF header is in UTF8 format always.
-The only limit to the format name is that it can not be longer than 255 bytes in length and it cannot contain [-&gt;]s or [nl]s.
+The only limit to the format name is that it can not be longer than 255 bytes in length and it cannot contain [tb]s or [nl]s.
 If there are leading and trailing spaces, then that is part of the format name as silly as that may sound.
 Spaces internal to the format name are also allowed and are significant.
 I say 255 bytes instead of characters because in UTF8 one character/codepoint can span multiple bytes.
 So this name can not exceed this byte count.

 ## 2.2 - Content